metabrainz/picard-docs/config/options_filerenaming.rst

    will be randomly chosen from your selection as file naming examples.
 If you have not selected any files, then some default examples will be provided.

-   You can change the randomly selected example files from your selected files list by clicking on the :kbd:`Reload examples` button.
+   You can change the randomly selected example files from your selected files list by clicking on the :guilabel:`Reload examples` button.

 .. note::